 There aren’t that many big chain sports bars here in Tokyo, but one in particular stands out as a safe, accessible choice.
 If you’re staying in reasonably central Tokyo, there’s a very good chance you’ll find a HUB nearby.

-I’m not going to tell you HUB is a great pub, but it does have a few saving graces—especially for sports fans.
+We’re not going to tell you HUB is a great pub, but it does have a few saving graces, especially for sports fans.
 Most important are big screens and projectors up the wazoo, as well as drinks of all kinds at some of Tokyo’s most competitive prices.
-They’re also usually packed with other sports fans—so it’s an obvious choice if you’re looking to make friends and get acquainted with the locals.
+They’re also usually packed with other sports fans, so it’s an obvious choice if you’re looking to make friends and get acquainted with the locals.

-Well known by locals and expats alike, Hobgoblin Shibuya is one of Tokyo’s more prominent British-style pubs.
+Well known by locals and expats alike, Hobgoblin is one of Tokyo’s more prominent British-style pubs with locations in the lively areas of Shibuya and Roppongi.
 Hobgoblin deals mainly in beers and real ales, including its namesake, Hobgoblin.
 It’s well worth contacting the place to book a table in advance — there’s every chance it’ll be heaving with excited fans on match days.

 The drinks list is pretty extensive, so you won’t struggle for choice, and the pizzas and buckets of fried food are also surprisingly good!

 As the name suggests, Celts is a typical Tokyo Irish-style pub.
-There’s not an awful lot to say about Celts — the beer is varied, reasonably priced and comes in pints (not always a given here), and there’s a good selection of other drinks and foods.
+There’s not an awful lot to say about Celts — the beer is varied, reasonably priced, and comes in pints (not always a given here), and there’s a good selection of other drinks and foods.
 There are two locations within a five-minute walk of each other, with a HUB nestled conveniently between them.
-That makes Shinbashi a good place to find a spot, with plenty of nightlife and transport connections for after the match.
+Nihonbashi a good place to find nightlife and transport connections for after the match.